Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +1000

-- Sportsbooks rate Texas equally compared to the computer rankings, fifth-best in the country.

-- Sportsbooks have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1000.
-Among all teams in the country, that is the 75th-biggest change.
+- The Longhorns were +2200 to win the national championship at the beginning of the season, and have now moved up to +1000, which is the 75th-biggest change in the country.

 - Texas' chances of winning the national championship, based on its odds, are 9.1%.